-These are fitted to the ends of the beams on all Corsair models, to eliminate any gap or movement between the beam ends and the raised pads in the hull.
+These are fitted to the ends of F-24 and F-31 beams, to eliminate any gap or movement between the beam ends and the raised pads in the hull.

-Do not remove, as this would cause the high compression loads in this area to be directed through the upper folding struts, which, in the case of the C24 and C31 are not strong enough for such loads.
-They are designed for folding loads only, and end mounting points may fail.
+Do not remove, as this would cause the high compres-

+sion loads in this area to be directed through the Upper Folding Struts, which, in the case of the F-24 and F-31 are not strong enough for such loads.
+They are designed for folding loads only, and the end mounting points may fail.